DENTAL AND ORAL SURGERY FOR PETS

 seeing your patient.
 The more pertinent information you give me, the better I can serve your client and

-Referral Information: When you have seen a problem that you think requires my attention, give this sheet to your client.
+What to Expect: When you have seen a problem that you think requires my attention, give this sheet to your client.
 It will explain what is involved in bringing their pet to see me.

 Referring veterinarians are encouraged to read this paper that outlines what I need you to do and what you can expect me to do.